powerof3/PapyrusExtenderSSE/README.md

 cd PapyrusExtenderSSE
 # pull commonlib, skip if you've defined it in the path
 git submodule init
-# to update submodules to checked-out build (warning, pulling newer verisons may result in build problems)
+# to update submodules to checked-out build (warning, pulling newer versions may result in build problems)
-git submodule update
+git submodule update --recursive
 ```

 ### SSE